rajeevkarn/cmem-docker/cmem-kubernetes/README.md

 ## Secrets

-To pull the images from the eccenca docker-registry you have to add the credentials as a secret with the comand below.
+To pull the images from the eccenca Docker registry you have to add the credentials as a secret with the comand below.
 To get access please use our [contact form](https://www.eccenca.com/en/company-contact.html) to get in contact.

 ```bash